M1gael/C8E/README.md

 	└── database
        ├── data.db
 ```
 Note that these files do not exist and are automatically created at runtime each time.

 ## Ports
+- test1 : `8000`
+       - MongoDB : '27017'
-- App : `8001`
+- test2 : '8001'

-# Run It With Docker
+# Run It
+## Docker/Podman
 I have made use of podman to build these containers.
 ```shell
 docker-compose up --build